fc-thrisp-hurrata-dlm-graveyard/engine-defunct/content/index.md

 title = "engine-index"
 +++

-Engine is a core package to drive a Go web framework with routing, context, statuses and more to bridge the distance between the Go standard library and your own web framework.
+Engine is a core package to drive a Go web framework.
+Routing, context, statuses and more close the distance between the Go standard library and your own web framework.